eriktuck/ei-dev/docs/metrics-design/overview.md

 Our metrics design philosophy has been developed and tested through many years building solutions for clients and internal initiatives alike.
 It is based on a variety of different frameworks, from the Open Standards for the Practice of Conservation to Systems Thinking to Human-Centered Design (see list of inspirations below).

 To be honest, very little in this philosophy is new.
 What is unique about it, however, is its synthesis of these various frameworks.
-Human-centered design typically assumes you already have your solution, and are simply adding a new feature whereas the Open Standards/Systems Thinking are focused on identifying the right place to intervene - but are, in my opinion, lacking in specifics as to how to design and implement a successful solution.
+Human-centered design typically assumes you already have your solution, and are simply adding a new feature.
+Open Standards/Systems Thinking are focused on identifying the right place to intervene - but are, in my opinion, lacking in specifics as to how to design and implement a successful solution.
 Bringing the concepts within these processes together creates a more wholistic, and hopefully impactful, approach to conservation.

 #### So how is it unique?